SReichelt/slate2/doc/Notation.md

 metamodel at the token level; they cannot be overridden by custom notations.
 If multiple matches are still possible after taking precedence into account, an error is reported.

-Parameters within objects are often referenced at locations where they are not directly in scope.
+Object items are often referenced at locations where they are not directly in scope.
 There are two possibilities.
 * A reference can be prefixed by an expression followed by a dot.
 The metamodel defines how to evaluate that expression in order to determine the object in which to look for the item (or that